mohitpai/journey-optimizer.en/help/using/offers/api-reference/getting-started.md

 ## Gather values for required headers {#gather-values-for-required-headers}

-In order to make calls to [!DNL Platform] APIs, you must first complete the [authentication tutorial](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-apis/api-authentication.html){target="_blank"}.
+In order to make calls to [!DNL Adobe Experience Platform] APIs, you must first complete the [authentication tutorial](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-apis/api-authentication.html){target="_blank"}.
 Completing the authentication tutorial provides the values for each of the required headers in all [!DNL Experience Platform] API calls, as shown below:

 * `Authorization: Bearer {ACCESS_TOKEN}`
 * `x-api-key: {API_KEY}`